 Size

-This field determines what size (wingspan) aircraft can be drawn as parked aircraft at that spot.
-X-Plane will place aircraft that are marked in X-Plane’s scenery library as the specified size & one lower (i.e., size C will be used by size C & B aircraft).
+This field determines what size (wingspan) aircraft can be assigned to that spot, both for static and AI/user aircraft.
+For static aircraft, X-Plane will place aircraft that are marked in X-Plane’s scenery library as the specified size & one lower (i.e., size C will be used by size C & B aircraft).

 The classification of these sizes follows ICAO Aircraft Size Standards and is as follows: